ElementsProject/elementsproject.github.io/index.md

 layout: home
 title: Elements
 ---
-# An open source, sidechain-capable blockchain platform.
+# An open source, sidechain-capable blockchain platform

-## Designing, building and operating your own blockchain is easy with Elements.
+## Designing, building and operating your own blockchain is easy with Elements

 Elements is an open source, sidechain-capable blockchain platform, providing access to powerful features developed by members of the community, such as Confidential Transactions and Issued Assets.